lilab-bcb/pegasus/scrtools/docs/usage.rst

 	-\\-diffmap-K <K>
 		Number of neighbors used for constructing affinity matrix. [default: 100]

+	-\\-diffmap-full-speed
+		For the sake of reproducibility, we only run one thread for building kNN indices.
+Turn on this option will allow multiple threads to be used for index building.
+However, it will also reduce reproducibility due to the racing between multiple threads.

 	-\\-calculate-pseudotime <roots>
 		Calculate diffusion-based pseudotimes based on <roots>. <roots> should be a comma-separated list of cell barcodes.